beringresearch/ivis/docs/_build/html/_sources/hyperparameters.rst.txt

 'default'
 ~~~~~~~~~

-The **base** network has three dense layers of 128 neurons followed by a
+The **default** network has three dense layers of 128 neurons followed by a
-final embedding layer.
-The size of the embedding layer reflects the
+final embedding layer (128-128-128).
+The size of the embedding layer reflects
-desired dimensionality of outputs.
+the desired dimensionality of outputs.
 The layers preceding the embedding
 layer use the SELU activation function, which gives the network a
 self-normalizing property.
 The weights for these layers are randomly
 initialized with the LeCun normal distribution.
 The embedding layers use